likhithkanigolla/Headstarter-Resources/Week 3.md

-# Week 3 - AI Flashcards
+# Week 3 - Customer Support BOT
 Tasks

 This is a team project, so if you do not have a team yet, try to find one ASAP